Immigrant teens to be housed at Dallas convention center

 “This crisis is created by the presidential policies of this new administration,” House Minority Leader Kevin McCarthy said Monday while leading a large congressional delegation to El Paso, Texas.
 “There’s no other way to claim it than a Biden border crisis.”

-U.S. authorities encountered children traveling alone 9,457 times in February, nearly double the amount in January and the highest since May 2019, when the number encountered neared 12,000 during the peak of a Trump-era surge.
+U.S. authorities encountered children traveling alone 9,457 times in February, nearly double the number in January and the highest since May 2019, when the figure neared 12,000 during the peak of a Trump-era surge.

 The memo sent to Dallas City Council members says the Federal Emergency Management Agency and HHS will “be responsible for providing shelter management and contracts” for food, security, cleaning, and medical care at the convention center.
 Dallas previously offered space to HHS during the 2014 surge of crossings of immigrant children.